 Some of you may know what it is like to live away from your parents and have roommates.
 From that first sentence, I could guess that a million different ideas of what the word “roommate” entails sprung into your head.
 Some might say that a “roommate” is someone they were forced to live with because there was no other option offered to lower their rent.
 Some of you hate the idea of having roommates, and just want to live alone.
 Some of you couldn’t live without having your ten or so different roommates (hello sororities and frats).
 Some live with a few close friends.
 I live with one.
 We’ll call her Tiny.

-I’ve known Tiny since first year university (I’m in fourth).
-We lived together once before in second year with two other friends.
-Third year I was away for the applied portion of my program.
-Now I live with only her.
-I love it so far.
+I’ve known Tiny since first year university (I’m in fourth), and we lived together once before in second year with two other friends.
+I was living in a different part of Toronto in third year to complete the applied portion of my program.
+Now, I live with only her, and I love it so far.
 Living with one person is so comforting because you just don’t have to keep tabs on as many people.
-Anyway, the reason I’m writing this particular blog is because I wanted to share an activity that Tiny and I have started recently.
+Anyway, the reason I’m writing this particular post is because I wanted to share an activity that Tiny and I have started recently.

 Once upon a time, there was a cat.
 The cat, Terry, had a pet mouse named Ferry.
 The cat, Terry, loved his pet mouse immensely, no matter what the stray next door would tell him.
 The evil stray, Larry, would coax and coax Terry, as Ferry looked like a yummy bite to eat.
 Little did the stray know that Terry has an extremely strong history with Ferry.
 A history that could never be foregone for the fleeting temptation of food.

-So, now it has been a few weeks since I started writing this post, and a lot has happened.
+Now it has been a few weeks since I started writing this post, and a lot has happened.
 We actually stopped writing the story, and it’s not because we got lazy.
-As you can assume, there is usually some kind of conflict that pops up between roommates, or anyone that someone has lived with for a lengthly period.
+As you can assume, there is usually some kind of conflict that pops up between roommates, or anyone that someone has lived with for a lengthy period.
 This has become a blog post about how we got through this awkward phase.
 Maybe you can take something from it.

 Over the next week we meant to talk about the mishap, but our schedules never lined up (yes, I know we live literally right next to each other, but she has a strict study schedule).
 Eventually it got to the point where we were angrily texting each other.
 I could hear her talking to her parents, and her boyfriend about how pissed off she was with me.